ad-si/Rust-Flashcards/cards.md

 ---

-What happens according to the lifetime elision rules if there are multiple input lifetime parameters, but one of them is `&self` or `&mut self`?
+What happens according to the lifetime elision rules if there are multiple reference parameters, but one of them is `&self` or `&mut self`?

 . . .